Mckings1/mckings/README.md

   I'm Gomina Maryam, a Front End developer that loves buliding responsive and scalable web apps.

   💡 &nbsp;I like to explore new trends and learn new technologies. </br>
-  🌱 &nbsp;I'm currently working with reactjs, nextjs, chakra ui, typescript, tailwindcss and more...
+  🌱 &nbsp;I work with reactjs, nextjs, chakra ui, typescript, tailwindcss and more...</br>
   🚧 &nbsp;I'm currently working on developing new projects to enhance my learning  ... </br>
   💬 &nbsp;Feel free to reach out to me for collaborations, volunteering or just for some interesting discussion. </br>
   📫 &nbsp;You can reach me via email at gominamaryam@gmail.com